 - Add insulation and check for drafts.
 Checking for drafts is easy.
 Shut all windows, turn off anything that moves air, and light an incense stick.
 The sweet smelling smoke will curl and move if passed by a leaky spot.
 Be sure to check door frames, windows, electrical plates, light switches, vents and fireplace areas including the damper.
 Add insulation around water pipes, in crawl spaces, and check the attic for pests that could damage that insulation.

 - Clean and repair gutters.
 Add heat tape to your gutters to prevent ice from forming and damming.
 Tighten any loose gutters, clean and inspect the interior.
 A simple tip to extend the life of your gutters is to seal any leaky areas with new technology sealant that is water resistance.

 - Make exterior home repairs and strengthen your home’s exterior with a fresh coat of paint.
-Inspect all exteriors and corners, water faucets, siding and chimney intersections, and exterior brick.
+Inspect all exteriors and corners of your Kansas City siding, water faucets, chimney intersections, and exterior brick.
 Exterior paint application is viable until the overnight temperature dips below 50 degrees.
 There are new technology paints that are designed for cooler temperatures that are successfully applied in the Fall.

 - Conduct an Energy Audit.
 The United States Department of Energy suggests tips and best practices to determine where in your house that you are losing energy and money.

 - Visually inspect your roof.
 In the Kansas City area, many have Cedar Shakes.
 These roofs need inspection at least every two years and repair as needed.
 Check for missing shingles and inspect the ridge line.
 This type of repair work is an art, so please be sure to find a local Kansas or Missouri roofing company who will repair your roof correctly.
 Roofing companies make the most money by selling you a new roof, which, in the case of Shake shingles need not be the case if you pay attention to the condition of them.